19‑Minute 5K Training Plan: An 8‑Week Journey to Speed

 1. After an easy run, find a flat stretch.

-3. Decelerate gradually, then walk or jog for 1‑2 minutes.
+3. Decelerate gradually, then walk or jog 1 to 2 minutes.

-• Nutrition: Eat a balanced mix of carbs, protein, and healthy fats; a small carb snack 30‑45 min before key workouts can improve performance.
+• Nutrition: a mix of carbs, protein, and fats.
+A small carb snack 30 to 45 minutes before key workouts can lift your output.

 FAQ

-Q1: What if I miss a workout?
-A: Treat it as a missed opportunity, not a failure.
-If you miss a hard day, try to fit a lighter version later in the week, but never double‑up two intense sessions back‑to‑back.
+Q: What if I miss a workout?
+A: Don’t call it lost.
+If you skip a hard one, fit a lighter version elsewhere that week, but don’t stack two hard sessions back to back.

-Q5: How do I know if I’m ready for race day?
-A: If you’ve completed the final rehearsal (Week 8, race‑pace 3 km) feeling strong, and your recent long run was comfortably completed, you’re ready.
+Q: How do I know I’m ready for race day?
+A: If week 8’s rehearsal went well and your recent long run felt strong, you’re set.

 Collection - 19-Minute 5K Speed Builder